Global "hotspots" where new coronaviruses may emerge have been identified | ExBulletin

 Horseshoe bats are known to carry a variety of coronaviruses, including strains that are genetically similar to those that cause COVID-19 and Severe Acute Respiratory Syndrome (SARS).

-This new study, published in Nature Food, used remote sensing to analyze land-use patterns across the habitat of horseshoe bats from Western Europe to Southeast Asia.
+A new study published in Nature Food used remote sensing to analyze land-use patterns across the habitat of horseshoe bats from Western Europe to Southeast Asia.

 Researchers analyzed areas of forest fragmentation, human settlements, agriculture and livestock production, and compared these with known horseshoe-shaped bat habitats.